DanieleGioia/PerishableDCM/README.md

 1. A lead time of 2 days.
 2. A shelf life of 2 days.
-3. A price that decrease w.r.t. to the age (4 if new, 3.3 after one day).
+3. A price that decreases w.r.t. to the age (4 if new, 3.3 after one day).
 4. A cost of 2.
 5. No salvage value.
-6. A quality (Needed for the linear DCM) that decrease w.r.t. the age (20 if new, 18 after one day).
+6. A quality (Needed for the linear DCM) that decreases w.r.t. the age (20 if new, 18 after one day).

 Whereas, the *conf_Store*